jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 roll or suffer the effects of Asphyxiation (see the Legend Core Rulebook).
 **Antidote/Cure**: Anti-venom.
 Some cultures have perfected anti-venom remedies which have a Potency of 1D20+10.
-The anti-venom must be introduced with a successful First Aid or Healing roll and add their Potency as a bonus to the victim’s Resilience roll to fight the venom throughout its duration.
+The anti-venom must be introduced with a successful First Aid or Healing roll and add their Potency as a bonus to the victim's Resilience roll to fight the venom throughout its duration.

 The sting of a giant bee is barbed.
 Using it causes the bee to suffer 2D6 damage to its abdomen as it is forced to leave the sting in the victim.
-However, if a bee stings successfully, the victim suffers the effects of an Impale in addition to the bee’s venom.
+However, if a bee stings successfully, the victim suffers the effects of an Impale in addition to the bee's venom.

 |           | Dice         | Average          | 1D20      | Hit Location              | AP/HP |
 |-----------|--------------|------------------|-----------|---------------------------|-------|